PacificBiosciences/IsoSeq/docs/umi/troubleshooting.md

 | **Total Unique Transcripts, known transcripts only**  | Total unique known transcripts before `pigeon filter` | Sample-dependent |
 | **Total Unique Transcripts, filtered, known transcripts only**  | Total unique known transcripts after `pigeon filter` | Sample-dependent|

-[note1] FLNC reads mapped to the genome after running `isoseq3 collapse` (we actually map dedup reads, but expand it back to reflect the pre-deduplicated FLNC count).
-Note that `isoseq3 collapse` filters for reads that map chimerically or map with low identity, so if there are cancer fusion genes or genes not well represented in the genome, they’d be excluded at this step.
+[note1] FLNC reads mapped to the genome after running `isoseq collapse` (we actually map dedup reads, but expand it back to reflect the pre-deduplicated FLNC count).
+Note that `isoseq collapse` filters for reads that map chimerically or map with low identity, so if there are cancer fusion genes or genes not well represented in the genome, they’d be excluded at this step.
 In general, we should expect most (~80%) FLNC reads to map to the genome, even if they end up mapping to, say, intergenic regions.

 [note2] FLNC reads mapped to known genes (known or novel isoforms) after `pigeon classify` and `pigeon filter`.
 Think of this as the “number of usable reads” that actually go into a standard single-cell analyses.
 This number includes ribosomal/mitochondrial genes.
 We typically see 30-50% FLNC reads map to the transcriptome, which is consistent with equivalent 10x short read sequencing data.
 Most of the non-transcriptomic but genomically mapped reads are attributed to intergenic regions and are filtered out by `pigeon filter`.